carla-simulator/carla/Docs/python_api_tutorial.md

 #### Vehicles

-Vehicles are a special type of actors that provide a few methods specific for wheeled vehicles.
+Vehicles are a special type of actor that provide a few extra methods.
 Apart from the handling methods common to all actors, vehicles can also be controlled by providing throttle, break, and steer values

 ```py
 vehicle.apply_control(carla.VehicleControl(throttle=1.0, steer=-1.0))